 Even if you’re the mom or the teacher that’s totally cool with the cyclone of art materials that can follow art class, learning about art history as a kid offers a wonderful perspective.
 Art history gives kids a little insight into the lives of great artists.
 Artists are real people, totally relatable.

 Seeing and learning about amazing art may light your child’s creative spark.
 Art is a hobby, and outlet, a passion, a career.
-Check out these fun printable quotes for more ideas about roles art can play in the life of your young person.

 Art history really pushes kids to think about the world through a perspective other than their own.
 Great art is often born of great struggle.
 Witnessing this and talking about it can definitely lead to more empathetic, compassionate, and creative kids.

 All these benefits and you don’t even need to leave your living room with these art websites for kids.
-If you’re into taking advantage of amazing online resources check this list of free online drawing tutorials.

 The National Gallery of Art